theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 One of the first steps when working on a project in OnDemand Loop is locating the right dataset — typically for downloading data into your project.
 The application supports two ways of finding datasets from remote repositories:

-1. **Using the repository website and pasting a URL or DOI in Loop**
+1. **Using the repository website to browse and search, then pasting a URL or DOI in OnDemand Loop**
    Best for advanced users who know where the dataset is located.
 2. **Browsing and searching directly inside the OnDemand Loop interface**
    Ideal for new users or those still exploring available datasets.